 4. The Ulnar Neurovascular Structures

 They pass superficial to the FR and enter the hand by passing through a groove between the pisiform (medially) and the hook of hamate (laterally and more distal).
 The ulnar artery is radial to the nerve, and can be easily felt on the ulnar side of the front of the wrist.
 They usually pass just over the ulnar to the superior portion of the hook of the hamate.
 Over the FR, they are kept in place by a fascial extension from the volar carpal ligament, forming the ulnar canal (Guyon’s canal).
 This extension is attached medially to the pisiform bone, and blends laterally with the TCL[33].
 They lie in the shelter of the lateral edge of the tendon of FCU[24].
-Pisiform bone is palpable at the base of the hypothenar eminence, and serves to mark the entry, on its lateral aspect, of ulnar nerve and artery into the hand.
+Pisiform bone is palpated at the base of the hypothenar eminence, and serves to mark the entry, on its lateral side, of ulnar nerve and artery into the hand.
 The mean distance from the radial aspect of the pisiform to the radial border of Guyon's canal and the ulnar edge of the PL tendon is about 10.3 mm and 16.1 mm respectively[23].
 As the ulnar nerve passes between the pisiform and hook of hamate, it terminates by dividing into superficial and deep branches.

-With the wrist in neutral position, a looped ulnar artery courses from 2-7 mm ulnar[27], to 1-4 mm radial to the hook of the hamate[36].
+With the wrist in neutral position, a looped ulnar artery runs from 2-7 mm medial[27], to 1-4 mm lateral to the hook of the hamate[36].
 It then continues to form the superficial palmar arch.
-With the wrist in radial flexion, the looped ulnar artery migrates to the ulnar side of Guyon's canal (-2-2 mm radial to the hook of the hamate).
-During ulnar flexion of the wrist, the ulnar artery shifts more laterally beyond the hook of the hamate (2-7 mm).
-So, in order to minimize postoperative bleeding and avoid iatrogenic ulnar vascular and neural injury it is recommended to: (1) transect the TCL over 4-5 mm apart from the lateral margin of the hook of the hamate without placing the edge of the scalpel toward the ulnar side; (2) not to transect the TCL in the ulnar flexed wrist position[27], and (3) make the proximal portal just ulnar to the PL tendon in order to spare the ulnar neurovascular structures[36].
+With the wrist in radial deviation, the looped ulnar artery migrates to the ulnar side of Guyon's canal (-2-2 mm radial to the hook of the hamate).
+During ulnar deviation of the wrist, the ulnar artery shifts more laterally beyond the hook of the hamate (2-7 mm).
+So, in order to minimize postoperative bleeding and avoid iatrogenic ulnar vascular and neural injury, it is recommended to: 1) transect the TCL over 4-5 mm apart from the lateral margin of the hook of the hamate without placing the edge of the scalpel toward the ulnar side, 2) not to transect the TCL in the ulnar deviation wrist position[27], and 3) make the proximal portal just medial to the PL tendon in order to spare the ulnar neurovascular structures[36].
 However, injury to the ulnar artery within Guyon's canal has not been a problem during ECTR surgery[14].

 Variations

-An anomaly of the ulnar nerve with an aberrant branch was observed to cross the carpal tunnel incision[37].
+An anomaly of the ulnar nerve with an aberrant branch was observed to cross the CT incision[37].

 A small arterial branch (average diameter, 0.7 mm) arising from the ulnar artery ran transversely just over the TCL in 6 (of the 24 specimens).
 This branch was consistently located within 15 mm proximal to the TCL distal margin[27].